Black America Is Watching

 U.S. House Speaker Kevin McCarthy's debt-limit-and-cuts bill creates a barrier for Black communities to truly thrive.
 These policies – ones that would make deep cuts in food access, healthcare, and economic equity – create a crisis designed to stifle Black Americans.

 The NAACP is calling for the passage of a clean debt ceiling increase and deeper investments in – not unnecessary cuts to – programs like Medicaid, SNAP, school lunch programs, income supports, and Pell grants.
 These programs and others on the House chopping block are a lifeline for millions of Black Americans.

 Federal investments in programs like Medicaid, SNAP, school lunch programs, income supports and Pell grants, and more are at stake.
-Your senator has the power to act now so that Black communities continue to be a priority in America.
+Your representatives in Congress have the power to act now so that Black communities continue to be a priority in America.

 Higher interest rates, due to default, would increase costs both for would-be Black homeowners – worsening the gap between white and Black homeownership rates (72.7% versus 44%) as well as continuing to put pressure on rental costs.